25 of the Most Romantic Resorts That Will Make You Fall in Love All Over Again

 While the Atlantis is famous for being a family-friendly resort equipped with waterslides, kids clubs and even an aquarium, it also has some seriously romantic options.
 The Cove at Atlantis is nestled along a protected cove between two private white-sand beaches, and it caters to couples, offering luxury suites with sweeping ocean views and butler service.
 Other luxurious elements include the adults-only Cove Pool, which features 20 private beach cabanas and exceptional cuisine courtesy of Michelin-star chef José Andrés.
 The resort also offers the Caribbean’s only outdoor gaming, in addition to indoor gaming at Sea Glass.

-Private sunset speedboat tours, intimate dinners on the beach and a couples massage at the Mandara Spa are a few extra romantic touches that can be added to any package, including the “Love Is Here” couples getaway package.
+Private sunset speedboat tours, intimate dinners on the beach and a couples massage at the Mandara Spa are a few extra romantic touches that can be added to any package, including the “Love Is Here” couples getaway package, perfect for honeymoons.
 Available now through October 2023, it includes daily breakfast for two, dinner at any restaurant on the property and a late checkout for those mornings it’s impossible to leave the bed.

 - Major resort amenities in an intimate setting